robbykim/book-kit/README.md

 #### Scenario 1:

 Sierra and Robby are in a class where all of their bookmarks and resources are gobbled up by Slack.
 Therefore Sierra and Robby need a way to track these learning resources.
 They have a bookmark folder in their Chrome browser that "save" the resources but are not very descriptive and very hard to sort through.
-Sierra and Robby go to bookmarkproject.com (CHANGE THIS) and make accounts in order to organize their resources for later review.
+Sierra and Robby go to bookmarkproject.example.com and make accounts in order to organize their resources for later review.

 #### Scenario 2: